photo by Scott Suchman

 Since there was no "company" in the literal sense, productions had to be conceived individually and financial support scraped up opera by opera.
 Even so, the company achieved remarkable results and, in 1967, commissioned the world premiere of Alberto Ginastera's Bomarzo.
 Frequently, though, success came at a price.
 In December 1970, for instance, Frederick Delius' Koanga, an American premiere, was the only opera that the company was able to mount.

 With the enthusiastic support of Roger Stevens, Chairman of the Board of the then new Kennedy Center, Artistic Director Ian Strasfogel led the company into the Kennedy Center Opera House in the fall of 1971 with the world premiere of Ginastera's Beatrix Cenci.
-The company has been named the resident opera company of the Kennedy Center, for which it receives honorary, but not monetary, support.
+The company was named the resident opera company of the Kennedy Center.

 In 1975, George London, one of the great bass-baritones of his generation, became General Director.
 By this time, the season had expanded to three productions per year and London began developing ambitious long-range plans.
 Also at this time one of the company's most energetic supporters, Christine F. Hunter of The Gramma Fisher Foundation of Marshalltown, Iowa, became president of the Board of Trustees.